CompuNanoLab/PlasmaPhysicsLab/Intro_Comp_Plasma_Phys.md

 * Some theoretical questions can only be answered with computer simulations.
 * providing tools to understand/design experiments or observations.

 *

+## Ordinary Differential Equation Solvers
+Particle-in-cell methods are based on pushing macro-particles.
+These represent the motion of characteristics in phase-space, along which the distribution function is conserved.
+The macro-particle equations-of-motion are

+$$\frac{d\mathbf{x}}{dt} = \mathbf{v}$$

+$$\frac{d\mathbf{v}}{dt} = \frac{q}{m}(\mathbf{E} + \mathbf{v}\times\mathbf{B})$$

+Approach it with finite-difference time domain schemes, ie. derivatives in time are converted to differences that we solve in discrete timesteps.
+The most widely used method to solve this system of ODEs is the Boris algorithm.
+The Boris algorithm is surprisingly good: it is a second-order, time-centered method that conserves phase-space volume.

+other pushers...

+## Boris Pusher
+tool for orbit theory

+## Hyperbolic Equations
+Hyperbolic equations describe a broad class of physical problems and are essentially characterized by finite propagation speed of disturbances.
+Examples of hyperbolic equations include Maxwell equations, Euler equations for ideal fluids and ideal MHD equations.

+### FDTD
+The Yee-cell preserves the underlying geometric structure of Maxwell equations, and ensures that the divergence relations are maintained in the case of vacuum fields.
+In essence, the electric field is a vector quantity (associated with lines) while the magnetic field is a bi-vector quantity (associated with surfaces).
+Hence, the most natural representation on a discrete grid utilizes this geometric fact to build a consistent scheme.

+### FV
+We will focus on finite-volume and discontinuous Galerkin schemes for partial differential equations (PDEs), specifically fluid mechanics (Euler equations) and plasma physics (MHD equations, multi-fluid equations and the Vlasov-Maxwell system).

 ## Bibliography